top of page

 • Companies offering a 3-days office / 2-day remote hybrid model often report higher satisfaction and retention among younger employees.

-Tip #4 - Prioritize Well-Being & Mental Health
+Well-Being and Mental Health

+For Gen Z and Millennials, mental health and workplace culture rank as high as salary.
 Malaysia has seen increasing conversations around stress, burnout, and depression among younger professionals.
 Employers who neglect this aspect risk losing talent even if their compensation packages are competitive.

 👉 What employers can do: